luciadmaddalena/luciadmaddalena/README.md

 - 👋 Hi!
 I’m @luciadmaddalena
-- 🌱 I’m currently learning Full Stack Developer
+- 🌱 I’m currently learning
 - 😄 I have a degree in nursing
 - - 📫 You can find me at dellam.lucia@gmail.com